 Sky Garden is one of the best places to visit in London.
 This unique place in the heart of the City will show you the best of London in one go.

 It’s a unique green oasis in a very unusual location.
-The three-floor glass construction of Sky Garden is located on top of one of the tallest buildings in London, the 20 Fenchurch Street.
+The three-floor glass construction of Sky Garden is located on top of one of the tallest buildings in London, 20 Fenchurch Street.
 The building is 160 meters high, making Sky Garden the highest public garden in London.

-At the 35th to 37th floor, Sky Garden offers amazing panoramic views of London.
+On the 35th to 37th floor, Sky Garden offers amazing panoramic views of London.
 There are a bar and a restaurant up there as well, but just enjoying the views and walking around the gardens is a treat as well.
 It’s an amazing place to enjoy the sunset, but beware that the Sky Garden closes at 6 PM from Monday to Friday.
 Only at weekends and on bank holidays, the garden is open until 9 PM.

-As it’s a public garden, entrance is free and Sky Garden is one of the best things to do in London on a budget.
+As it’s a public garden, the entrance is free and Sky Garden is one of the best things to do in London on a budget.
 Make sure to book your free ticket ahead though – at least three days in advance – as you can rarely get a hold of them on short notice.